Absence, illness and punctuality

 Students are required to be at school at 8.25am each day.

 On all days, except Thursday, the day starts with a 20-minute meeting in House/Tutorial at 8.30am.
-On Thursday the day starts at 8.30am with Chapel and the Principal’s Assembly, followed by a Tutorial and/or meeting.
+On most Thursdays the day starts at 8.30am with Chapel and the Principal’s Assembly, followed by a Tutorial and/or meeting.
+If there is no Principal’s Assembly then tutorial begins at 8.30am.

 After these meetings, classes commence.
 There are six periods during the day with a 15-minute recess and a 35-minute lunch.
 Classes finish at 3.05pm.